 The thing to keep in mind is: budget and time don’t match the wishes for features – a not so uncommon situation in software projects.

-Thus in order to have some private live left it’s crucial to get the scope right.
+Thus in order to have some private live left: get the scope right.
 From the experiences made in the project of the sports event management software, here are five guidelines for a better work-life-balance.

 (1) Invest into reducing functionality

-Quite often we started off with a great idea on star level about how the user’s world could be made wonderful and shiny.
+Quite often we started with a great idea somewhere between stars and clouds about how the user’s world could be made wonderful and shiny.
 Of course, this was never feasible within budget.

-We had to look closer to come onto cloud level.
+We had to look closer.
 What’s the point of doing it?
-What’s the value and is this in scope in regards to our contract and the story that wanted to become reality?
-If yes, we got creative and looked for simpler and better solutions within our budget.
-It took some iterations of creating mock-ups, splitting into user stories, and estimation.
+What’s the value and is this in scope in regards to our contract or the overall story?
+If yes, we got creative and looked for simpler and better solutions.
+It took some iterations of creating mock-ups and testing them.

-While working on the bare necessities, we learned much better what mattered to users and what we had to add or enhance.
+Once estimated costs and value came into the desired region, we took the feature forward into development and it changed yet again: we focused on delivering the bare necessities.
+We learned much better what mattered to users and what we had to add or enhance.
 And that was really much less than what we started with and users were still happy!

 Here are few starting points for reducing: